 CFSY is a national coalition and clearinghouse focused on fair and age-appropriate sentences for youth, with a focus on abolishing life without parole sentences for youth.

 Center for Children’s Law and Policy

-CCLP is a public interest law and policy organization focused on reform of the juvenile justice system and protection of the rights of troubled and at-risk children.
+CCLP is a public interest law and policy organization focused on reform of the juvenile justice system and protection of the rights of children.

 Center for Public Justice

 CYS keeps young people in school and out of the justice system.

 CJJ is a nationwide coalition dedicated to bringing about positive policy and practice change in the juvenile justice system.